ibtesamfatma/GOT_Personality_Matcher/README.md

 Data 📊

 The data for this project is a JSON file containing character scripts from the Game of Thrones series.
-The data can be found on Kaggle: [invalid URL removed] والثrones-data
+The data can be found on Kaggle:https://www.kaggle.com/code/eryash15/got-personality-matcher

 Methodology 🛠️